 Kerala isn’t just about the placid backwaters.
 Come the monsoon and the Thrissur district springs to life with natural beauty all around.
 The gem of Thrissur district is the Athirapally Falls, which can be seen in full flow during the rainy season.
 They are far from being as high as Jog Falls of Karnataka or other waterfalls of India, but they are definitely a sight to behold.

 They are unofficially referred to as the “Niagara of India”.
 That pretty much sums up the beauty of these waterfalls, located in Dharmapuri district of Tamil Nadu.
 It is a major tourist attraction of Tamil Nadu, also well known for its disease curing properties.

 10. Shivasamudram Falls, Karnataka

 Karnataka can safely be called the “State of Waterfalls in India.”
 It is blessed with roaring falls a few kilometers from each other.
-Cauvery Falls in Karnataka stand out for their sheer volume.
+Shivasamudram Falls in Karnataka stand out for their sheer volume.
 During the monsoon season, as much as 19 million litres of water is discharged every second from these falls.
-They are one of the few waterfalls in India which are a sight to behold even during the dry months.
+They are one of the few waterfalls which are a sight to behold even during the dry months.